-In keeping with Princeton University’s Sustainability Action Plan, the new Museum building will reduce greenhouse gas emissions and water usage, enhance stormwater management in the area, and cultivate healthy and resilient habits.
-This project meets or exceeds Princeton's sustainability standards.
+The new Museum building will reduce greenhouse gas emissions and water usage, enhance stormwater management in the area, and cultivate healthy and resilient habits.
+We design buildings and manage construction projects that help the University achieve our Sustainability Plan goals including achieving net-zero carbon emissions by 2046.
+See how on our sustainable design pages.
 The building's sustainable design and responsible development will be enhanced by the active participation of the engineering team and construction managers early in the process.
 The University is seeking LEED Gold certification, a standard established by the U.S. Green Building Council, for the buildings.

 If you have a question or concern about campus construction, please call us at 609-258-8023 (7:30 am – 5 pm) or submit a "Contact Us" form.

 - Princeton University Art Museum